zephyrproject-rtos/zephyr/boards/synopsys/emsdp/doc/index.rst

 Development Kit directly.

-One option is to build and debug the application using the usual Zephyr build system commands.
+One option is to build and debug the application using the usual Zephyr build system commands, for example for the em6

 .. zephyr-app-commands::
-   :board: emsdp
+   :board: emsdp/emsdp_em6
    :app: <my app>
    :goals: debug